microsoft/language-server-protocol/_specifications/specification-3-17.md

   1. first a type hierarchy item is prepared for the given text document position.
   1. for a type hierarchy item the supertype or subtype type hierarchy items are resolved.

-In the first step, the `textDocument/prepareTypeHierarchy` request could have a unique, constant and optional `transactionId`.
-The following `typeHierarchy/supertypes` and `typeHierarchy/subtypes` requests in the second step could have the same `transactionId` in their params, which could be used to help indicate some cached data in the server.

 _Client Capability_:

 * property name (optional): `textDocument.typeHierarchy`